jondot/groundcontrol/README.md

-* `Graphite` or `hostedgraphite` - You can use your own standard Graphite server, or you can make a 14-day trial account at [TempoDB](http://www.hostedgraphite.com) and then drop the key as a prefix. **Important**: for `prefix` specify a trailing dot `.` and `postfix` a leading dot `.`, if you want them.
+* `Graphite` or `hostedgraphite` - You can use your own standard Graphite server, or you can make a 14-day trial account at
+[Hosted Graphite](http://www.hostedgraphite.com) and then drop the key as a prefix. **Important**: for `prefix` specify a trailing dot `.` and `postfix` a leading dot `.`, if you want them.